DSCI-310-2025/dsci-310-group-python2/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is inspired by the Contributor Covenant v2.1 and as well as the International Documentation found at http://www.idocde.net/pages/35.
+This Code of Conduct is inspired by the Contributor Covenant v2.1 found at https://www.contributor-covenant.org/version/2/1/code_of_conduct/ and as well as the International Documentation found at http://www.idocde.net/pages/35.